Mberic/dao-library-js/API-core.md

 **params**

 `proposer` - The address of the proposer submitting the proposal.
-`metadata` - Metadata object containing information about the proposal (e.g., title, description).
+`metadata` - Metadata object containing information about the proposal (i.e, `title` and `description`).
 `startDate` - The start date of the proposal.
 `endDate` - The end date of the proposal.
 `actions` - An array of action objects representing the steps to be executed if the proposal is approved.
-`allowFailureMap` - An object mapping action indices to boolean values indicating whether failure is allowed for each action.

 **description** Creates a new proposal

 **returns**

-- The ID of the newly created proposal.
+The ID of the newly created proposal.

 -------------